Chasing Unpaid Invoices: The Ultimate Guide for Freelancers

 If you’re a freelancer you’ll understand how frustrating it can be when your client does not pay their invoice on time (or at all).
 So if this does happen, what can you do about it?
 And how can you avoid spending thousands of pounds worth of legal fees to get your payment?

-In this article we explain the rules and regulations surrounding unpaid invoices, detailing how long a company has to pay an invoice, whether or not you can apply late fees to an overdue invoice and how to decide when it’s time to go legal.
+In this piece we explain the rules and regulations surrounding unpaid invoices, detailing how long a business has to pay an invoice, whether or not you can apply late fees to an overdue invoice and how to decide when it’s time to go legal.
 We also take you through some of the most important steps in chasing overdue invoices and provide up-to-date statistics on how much of an issue unpaid invoices are in 2020.

 Unpaid Invoice Statistics: How Big is the Problem?